-So, crankshaft Camshaft Sensors, Are Both Required By Distributorless Ignition Systems.
-Consequently, engines rely on signals from both, to determine when to the fire spark and inject fuel.
+Because, engines rely on signals from both, to determine, when to fire the spark and inject the fuel.

 - To calculate when a particular cylinder, is approaching top dead center.

 - To decide when it is on a, compression or an exhaust stroke.

 So, if either signal is lost, the (ECM) may decide to, shut down ignition, injection or both.
 In addition, sensor failures are, extremely common on certain makes.
 So, it was not that long ago, that a failed sensor would cause; a no start or an engine that just died.
 But, today many engines can overcome this problem, with the limp home feature.

 Above all, the relationship between the two signals, is as important, as the signals themselves.
 Also, some trouble codes (DTC)s are related to the loss of, camshaft/crankshaft signal.

 Common problems that can cause issues with, sensor signals include:

 - Accumulation of dirt, on the sensor tip.

 - Excessive end play on crankshafts and camshafts, can also cause variations in the signal.